The Warthog Is Home!

 • Name included on permanent aircraft signage

-• Invitation to the Donor Dedication Ceremony
+• Invitation to the VIP Ribbon Cutting Ceremony Reception

 • Printed thank-you letter signed by the museum director